Reality: A 2nd World that Guides This One

 Torah addresses Tabernacle’s structure, but to share Tabernacle’s purpose, Torah must also convey more than mere measurements.
 When Moses assembled the Tabernacle, he did not first erect the beams and then place the coverings over them, which would be the more intuitive process.
 No. He held up the coverings and then assembled the beams underneath them .
 He did this in order to display the essential element of this “Tent” of Meeting: it is a covering, a veil.

 A veil exists between God and man.
 We cannot invent new ways to relate to God as the sinful Jews expressed in molding the Golden Calf.
 This calf expressed a sinful conviction by those Jews: they felt that they knew how to relate to God, through forging a metal model of the Egyptian calf deity.
-God's response was that the Jews must now build the Tabernacle that corrects religious expression, following God's guidelines, not human subjective emotions attached to animal gods.
+God's response was that the Jews must now build the Tabernacle that corrects flawed religious expression, now following God's guidelines, and not human emotions attached to animal gods.
 Tabernacle was a concession to man’s errors.
 Its most fundamental lesson is that there is a room—the Holy of Holies—that is unapproachable.
 This restriction parallels our inability to fathom God, unlike the sinful Jews expressed confidently with the calf.
 There is a veil between God and us…Tabernacle’s primary message.
 “For man cannot know me while alive” was God’s response to Moses who sought to know God.
+The vertical Parochess curtain blocked entry to the Holy of Holies.
+Even the horizontal curtain layers above had seams of gold hooks placed directly over the Parochess.
+This demarcation of an off-limits area is Tabernacle’s focus.

 Menorah’s 6 branches emanating from a central 7th branch parallel the seven days of Creation.
 Meaning that Creation (Menorah) “illuminates” us to the reality “behind” the curtain.
 Studying the universe reveals tremendous wisdom that is behind the physical world, and controls it.
-This means that the physical world is guided by a non-physical active system.
+This means that the physical world is guided by a non-physical world.
 Menorah stands directly in front of the curtain covering the Ark, to illuminate it.
 Lighting the Menorah from “night until morning” parallels the illumination of darkness into light.
+Creation points to another metaphysical world that controls it.

 Menorah embodies Tabernacle’s purpose of directing us away from assuming the physical world alone exists, towards our acceptance of the metaphysical world guiding the physical universe.